[DIY] Solar Inverter Sizing and Installation Complete Step By Step Guide

 • North-Facing Roofs: Less intense sun means you rarely clip; you might want a 1:1 ratio.

-Part 2: Mounting the Brain (Installation Best Practices)
+Part 2: Mounting the Inverter

 • Garage is Gold: If local code allows (most do now), put it in the garage.
 It stays cool, safe from rain, and closer to your electrical panel.